Dornier Do 17: Development

-In 1932, the Ordnance Department (Heereswaffenamt) issued a specification for the construction of a "freight aircraft for German State Railways", and a "high speed mail plane for Lufthansa".
-The factory at Friedrichshafen began work on the design on 1 August 1932.
+In 1932, the Ordnance Department (Heereswaffenamt) issued a specification for the construction of a "freight aircraft for German State Railways", and a "high speed mail plane for Deutsche Luft Hansa".
+Dornier began work on the design on 1 August 1932.

-When the Nazis took power in 1933, Hermann Göring became National Commissar for aviation with former Deutsche Luft Hansa employee Erhard Milch as his deputy, soon forming the Ministry of Aviation.
+When the Nazis took power in 1933, Hermann Göring became National Commissar for aviation with former Luft Hansa employee Erhard Milch as his deputy, soon forming the Reichsluftfahrtministerium (RLM, Reich Aviation Ministry).
 The Ministry of Aviation designated the new aircraft Do 17, and on 17 March 1933, just three months after taking office, Milch gave the go ahead for the building of prototypes.
 At the end of 1933, the Ministry of Aviation issued an order for a "high speed aircraft with double tail," and for a "freight aircraft with special equipment," in other words, a bomber.
 The original design (the Do 17 V1) configuration in 1932 had sported a single vertical stabilizer, and Dornier continued developing that model.
 The Do 17 was first demonstrated in mock-up form in April 1933.
 The "special equipment" was to be fitted later, to disguise its offensive role.

-In April 1934, the Dornier works at Manzell began project "definition."
+In April 1934, the Dornier works at Friedrichshafen began project "definition."
 During this month, the defensive armament was designed and the bomb release mechanism details ironed out.
-Production of these prototypes began on 20 May 1934 and, on 23 November 1934, the Do 17 V1, with a single fin and powered by two BMW VI 7.3 motors, took off on its first flight.
+Production of these prototypes began on 20 May 1934 and, on 23 November 1934, the Do 17 V1, with a single fin and powered by a pair of BMW VI 7.3 motors, took off on its maiden flight.
 Testing was delayed by a series of accidents, with V1 being damaged in landing accidents in February and April 1935.
 The twin-tailed V2 (powered by low-compression BMW VI 6.3 engines) first flew on 18 May 1935 and was evaluated together with the V1 by the Ministry of Aviation at Rechlin in June.
 During the tests, the single fin proved to be only marginally stable, resulting in the V1 being modified with a twin tail.
 The aircraft was destroyed in a crash after an engine failure on 21 December 1935.
 The V3, also fitted with a twin tail, was originally planned to be powered by Hispano-Suiza 12Ybrs engines, but as these were unavailable, it was fitted with BMW VI 7.3 engines like the V1 and flew on 19 September 1935.
 The V1 prototype remained the only built machine with the single stabilizer.